 - a.
 Single family dwellings;

 - b.
 Apartments;

-- c.
-Manufactured Homes;
+- Manufactured Homes; c.

 - d.
 Manufactured Home Spaces; and

 - e.
 Units owned or substantially controlled by the LMHA, subject to the requirements listed in Section 6.F.

-2. Ineligible Housing Types21
+Ineligible Housing Types21

 The following types of housing are not eligible for assistance through the Housing Authority's HCV Program: